American Red Cross

 They may last from less than 1 hour to just over 5 hours.

-Scheduled classes are taught at the church in the fellowship hall.
+Classes are taught at the church in the fellowship hall.

 Classes can be taught at alternate locations for group classes.